Myasthenia Gravis – Diagnosis, Symptoms, and Treatment

 Symptoms of myasthenia gravis often include fluctuating muscle weakness with muscle fatigue.
 Muscle weakness is worse with activity and often at the end of the day.

-Patients typically have ocular symptoms such as double vision (diplopia) and ptosis (droopy eyelid).
+Patients typically have ocular symptoms such as diplopia (double vision) and ptosis (droopy eyelid).
 They also frequently develop bulbar symptoms such as trouble swallowing (dysphagia) and slurred speech (dysarthria).
 Limb muscles are also occasionally involved, resulting in proximal leg weakness.
-Involvement of the respiratory muscles is one of the condition’s most dreaded complications as it can lead to respiratory failure and death – this is called “myasthenia crisis.”
+The respiratory muscles’ involvement is one of the condition’s most dreaded complications as it can lead to respiratory failure and death – this is called “myasthenia crisis.”

 The bedside ice pack test supports the diagnosis.
 During this test, your doctor will apply an ice pack over your droopy eyelid – improvement in eyelid ptosis is suggestive of myasthenia gravis.

 Sometimes your doctor will perform an edrophonium (Tensilon) test.
-During this test, you will receive an infusion of the drug edrophonium and be observed for improvement in ocular symptoms and signs.
+During this test, you will receive an infusion of the drug edrophonium and be observed to improve ocular symptoms and signs.
 Edrophonium is an acetylcholinesterase inhibitor that increases acetylcholine levels in the neuromuscular junction, thereby improving motor function.

 Myasthenia Gravis Treatment

 The first-line treatment of myasthenia gravis is acetylcholinesterase inhibitors such as Mestonin (pyridostigmine).

 Patients who remain symptomatic on Regonol may benefit from immunotherapy.
 Agents typically include one or more of the following: